Discover the most loved pubs across Newcastle

 The Young Street Hotel

-Taken on by The Happy Wombat’s Luke Tilse back in 2020, The Young Street Hotel has quickly become a well-loved, family-friendly pub in portside Carrington.
-Young Street boasts a spacious dining area that backs onto a great alfresco beer garden (with a playground, of course) where kids and furry friends can hang out while the adults sink a few schooners and enjoy a pub feed.
+Taken over by Emily Box in April 2025, the Young Street Hotel continues to be a well-loved, family-friendly pub in portside Carrington.
+The corner pub features a spacious dining area that adjoins a fantastic alfresco beer garden (with a playground, of course) where kids and furry friends can hang out while the adults get social and enjoy a pub feed.

 Where: 132 Young St, Carrington